Shirakumo/lichat-protocol/README.md

 Note that the server does not need to store the password verbatim, and is instead advised to only store and compare a hash of it.

 #### 5.3 Channel Creation & Management
 Since a channel has only two bits of information associated with it, the management of channels is rather simple.

+##### 5.3.1 Creating a Channel
 Creating a new channel happens with the `create` update:

 1. The update is checked for permissions by the primary channel.
 1. If a channel of the `channel` name in the update already exists, the server responds with a `channelname-taken` update and drops the request.